Muhammad XII of Granada: Surrender of Granada

+Exile and death

 Exile

 Legend has it that as Muhammad XII went into exile, he reached a rocky prominence which gave a last view of the city.
 Here he reined in his horse and viewed for the last time the Alhambra and the green valley that spread below.
 The place where this allegedly took place is today known as the Suspiro del Moro, "the Moor's sigh".
-Muhammad mourned his loss, and continued his journey to exile accompanied by his mother.
+Muhammad mourned his loss, and continued his journey to exile accompanied by his mother—who is supposed to have snapped, "Weep, weep like a woman, over what you couldn't defend like a man."

 Muhammad XII was given an estate in Laujar de Andarax, Las Alpujarras, a mountainous area between the Sierra Nevada and the Mediterranean Sea.
 He crossed the Mediterranean in exile, departing in October 1493 from Adra and landing in Cazaza.
-He settled in Fes, accompanied by an entourage of 1,130 courtiers and servants.
+He settled in Fes (present-day Morocco), which under Marinid rule.
+He was accompanied by an entourage of 1,130 courtiers and servants.
 Large numbers of the Muslim population of Granada had already fled to North Africa, taking advantage of a clause in the articles of surrender that permitted free passage.

-Letter to the Marinid Sultan of Morocco

-Shortly after his surrender, Muhammad Boabdil sent a long letter to the Marinid rulers of Morocco asking for refuge.
+Shortly after his surrender, Muhammad Boabdil also sent a long letter to the Marinid rulers in Fes Morocco asking for refuge.
 The letter begins with a long poem praising the Marinids, followed by a prose passage where he laments his defeat and asks forgiveness for past wrongdoings of his forefathers against the Marinids.
 The entire text was reported by al-Maqqari:

-North African exile and death
+Death

-The 17th-century historian Al-Maqqari wrote that Muhammad XII crossed the Mediterranean to Melilla then went to Fes where he built a palace.
-He stayed there until his death in 1533/1534 (in 940 A.H.).
-He was buried near the Musala (place of the special prayer during the Islamic festivals) located outside of "Bab Sheria" in Fes.
+The 17th-century historian al-Maqqari wrote that Muhammad XII crossed the Mediterranean to Melilla then went to Fes where he built a palace.
+He stayed there until his death in 1518 or 1533.
+He is said to have been buried in a small domed tomb near a musalla (place of prayer), located outside of Bab Mahrouk in Fes.
 Muhammad XII was survived by two sons; Yusef and Ahmed.
 Al-Maqqari met with his descendants in 1618 in Fes; they lived in a state of poverty and relied on the Zakat.